marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 This completes the enrollment of Litware to the Workflow and Operations services.
 As can be seen from the above, there are three different paths through which Litware makes indirect use of the FooBar service, and it's possible for the client to use separate storage for each.
 In fact, this will be the default; even if the client is using Marain storage, the data for their three different usage scenarios for FooBar will be stored in different containers.

 However, it's worth pointing out that the client does not get to configure these new sub-tenants directly.
 In fact, they will be unaware of them - they are essentially implementation details of our approach to multi-tenancy in Marain.
 They will not be able to retrieve the sub-tenants from the tenancy service or update them directly.
 That said, it's likely that the management API will allow the configuration to be changed - but without exposing the fact that these sub-tenants exist.

+### Default configuration

+Whilst we want to allow users to "bring their own storage" for the Marain services, this may not be the most likely scenario.
+There are effectively three main ways in which Marain can be used:
+- Fully hosted, using the default storage for each service (this storage is deployed alongside the service)
+- Hosted, but using client-provided storage (the "bring your own storage" model)
+- Self-hosted (i.e. deployed into a client's own Azure subscription), in which case we would expect the storage deployed with the service to be used - essentially the same as the fully hosted option.

+At present, we expect the "bring your own storage" option to be the least likely to be used, so it will be useful to make the configuration for the default storage available to the enrollment process so it can simply be copied to tenants as they are enrolled, rather than requiring it to be explicitly stated for every enrollment.
+As such, we need the manifest file schema to allow marking configuration as optional, indicating that defaults should be used if that configuration is not provided.
+The most sensible location to store this default configuration is on the Service Tenant itself.

 ### Offboarding